apache/ozone/hadoop-hdds/docs/content/design/container-reconciliation.md

 #### On `reconcileContainer`

-- Use existing merkle tree, unless its not there, then compute it.
+- Use existing merkle tree, unless it's not there, then compute it.
     - The tree will be calculated from existing chunk checksums if it is not present.
 However, this should not happen in the majority of cases since it will be calculated on container close.
 1. For each replica:
     1. Datanode calls `getContainerHashes`